 Executive officers of the Committee of 500 invite members and prospective members to the annual business meeting and dinner.
 Meal compliments of Alumni and Advancement Services.

 Melvin K. West Fine Arts Center, Auditorium | 6:30 p.m.

-A concert of solo piano music performed by students of Professor Jinhyang Park.
+A concert of solo piano music performed by students of Professor Jinhyang Park, assistant professor of music.

 University Church, Sanctuary | 8:00 p.m.

 Welcome the Sabbath with a program of sacred music, designed as a PRISM concert by the Walla Walla University Department of Music.
 Doors close promptly at 8 p.m.
 No late entry.

 Early risers are invited to join Joe Galusha ’68, professor emeritus of biology, David Cowles ’78, biology faculty, and David Lindsey, chair of biological sciences, for a nature walk.
 This iconic and cherished event was introduced in 1976.

 University Church | Joe Kidder '80, professor of Christian ministry and coordinator for DMin evanflishm and church growth concentration at Andrews University | "For Jesus sake".

 Following more than 20 years of successful work, Dr. Joseph Kidder has been teaching at the SDA Theological seminary at Andrews University for the last 19 years.
 He travels extensively, teaching people and churches how to have a vibrant and authentic walk with God.
 Dr. Kidder has written several bestselling books and numerous articles on worship, church growth, and spiritual growth.
 The main thing about Dr. Kidder is that he loves Jesus and wants everyone to love Him.
 Dr. Kidder met his wife Denise Kidder ’69 WWU, they have been married 39 years, and they have two children, Jason and Stephanie.